GollaSanthosh123/SCT_DS_01/README.md

 Through this task, I gained hands-on experience in:
 - Data preprocessing and cleaning
 - Exploratory data analysis
-- Generating insights using Python libraries
+- Generating insights using PowerBI
 - Structuring and documenting a data science project